SIE practice questionmediumInvestment Company Act: UITs

 Why D — Issues redeemable units and has a fixed portfolio

-UITs have fixed portfolios and issue redeemable units.
-Mutual funds may be actively managed.
-Only closed-end funds trade on exchanges.
-All UITs are redeemable; D is incorrect.
+UITs have fixed portfolios and issue redeemable units, while mutual funds may be actively managed.
+UIT units are redeemable; closed-end funds, not UITs, trade shares on an exchange.

 Turn it into reps